 B vitamins comprise a wide variety of vitamins.
 Some of the nutrients that are effective in getting rid of constipation issues are as follows.

 Vitamin B1, or thiamine, is beneficial in the treatment of digestive disorders and provides better nerve vitality in the gut.
 A deficiency of this vitamin can severely impair the digestive system and cause chronic constipation.
-You can find vitamin B1 in wheat germ, yeast, cereals, pulses,
+You can find vitamin B1 in wheat germ, yeast, cereals, pulses, nuts, dark green leafy veggies, milk, eggs, and fruits.

 Vitamin B5, or pantothenic acid, guards your body against toxins.
 A deficiency of this vitamin causes chronic fatigue, stomach disorders, and constipation.
 You can find this nutrient in whole grain bread, cereals, green veggies, peas, beans, peanuts, and egg yolk.